 This permanent tented camp is situated in the Nkambeni Private Concession Area, accessed via Numbi Gate, and falls within the borders of Kruger National Park.

 Accommodation is in en-suite tented rooms raised on wooden platforms with deck areas.
 The luxury timber and canvas suites have been designed to have a low environmental impact on the natural surroundings.
 Each permanent tent features air-conditioning and is fitted with comfortable beds, basic furniture, tea and coffee stations and mosquito nets.
 The en-suite bathrooms are fitted with showers, a toilet and a basin.

 The tented camp has a big swimming pool with deck chairs beside it.
 From the pool area, hippos, other wildlife and birds are often spotted at the nearby dam.
 The main lodge facilities include a bar and lounge area, a curio shop, a spacious restaurant with an outdoor dining deck and open-air boma areas.

-In the Manyeleti area, we stay at a camp located on a community-owned concession at the entrance to Manyeleti Game Reserve.
+In the Manyeleti area, we stay at Shalati Safari Camp.
+The tented camp is located on a community-owned concession at the entrance to Manyeleti Game Reserve.
 The Mnisi tribe owns the land and many of the local community members work at the safari camp.